-For a list of all approved SWT courses, visit:
+For a list of all approved SWT courses, visit: www.kansasregents.org/academic\affairs/transfer-articulation\

-www.kansasregents.org/academic affairs/transfer-articulation

-ACADEMIC PROBATION & DISMISSAL APPEAL PROCESS
+ACADEMIC PROBATION & DISMISSAL APPEAL PROCESS ACADEMIC PROBATION

-ACADEMIC PROBATION

-Academic Probation is a warning that the student's

-performance is below that which is necessary for satisfactory academic progress.
-To avoid dismissal, the student's cumulative Grade Point Average (GPA) must be above the GPA outlined below for the subsequent semester after being placed on academic probation.
+Academic Probation is a warning that the student's performance is below that necessary for satisfactory academic progress.
+To avoid dismissal, the student's cumulative GPA must be above the GPA outlined below for the semester following being placed on academic probation.